 I developed an interest in conducting at an early age; As an emerging trumpet player, I was afforded the opportunity to play for a number of fine directors who had three things in common: a command of the music, the ability to communicate clearly, and an inspiring passion.
 Despite my early interest, I would not be a conductor today were it not for the advantages my upbringing afforded me, and the encouragement I received from my teachers and mentors along the way.
 Among the many, I am grateful to Richard Given, who started me on my musical path; Sheila Heffernon who gave me my first conducting gig at age 15; Ben Zander, who showed me what it means to unlock the secrets deep inside a score; Lorna Cooke DeVaron, who taught me to hear critically; and Jameson Marvin, who showed me how to bring a chorus to its full potential.

 I have been lucky enough to conduct for a few decades now; I was a music teacher at Milton Academy, the Assistant Conductor at Harvard University, and a Professor of Music at Cornell University.
-I now hold the distinction of being Artistic Director of the Choral Arts Society of Washington, where I am honored to continue sharing the tremendous experience of choral music on the national stage.
+I now hold the distinction of being Artistic Director Emeritus of the Choral Arts Society of Washington, where I was honored to share the tremendous experience of choral music on the national stage.

-Conductor Scott Tucker became the Artistic Director of the Choral Arts Society of Washington in 2012 and prepares the choruses for performances with acclaimed ensembles and performers across the globe.
+Conductor Scott Tucker was the Artistic Director of the Choral Arts Society of Washington from 2012 to 2022, directing 10 inspirational seasons.